-Pf\ring will load balance packets based on flow.
+Pf_ring will load balance packets based on flow.
 All packet acquisition threads that will participate in the load balancing need to have the same cluster-id.
 It is important to make sure this ID is unique for this cluster of threads, so that no other engine / program is making use of clusters with the same id.

+'''

 cluster-id: 99

+'''

-Pf\ring can load balance traffic using pf\ring-clusters.
-All traffic for pf\ring can be load balanced in one of two ways, in a round robin manner or a per flow manner that are part of the same cluster.
-All traffic for pf\ring will be load balanced across acquisition threads of the same cluster id.
+Pf_ring can load balance traffic using pf_ring-clusters.
+All traffic for pf_ring can be load balanced according to the configured cluster type value; in a round robin manner or a per flow manner that are part of the same cluster.
+All traffic for pf_ring will be load balanced across acquisition threads of the same cluster id.